raberik98/eks_fun/README.md

 # Docs and how to check what kind of code you should be producing:
+Press Ctrl + Shift + v in your VSCode

 ## [aws_eks_cluster](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/eks_cluster)
 - Don't separate the node_groups from the eks_cluster, keep them tightly coupled